SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/04-Priority-Queue.md

 However, elements are **always retrieved in sorted order**.

-Let's see the following example:
+Let us see the following example:

 ```java live
 PriorityQueue<Integer> numbers = new PriorityQueue<>();